d2s/Documentation/Docs/HowtoUseRsyncOSX.md

 ## RsyncOSX is not suitable to all users

 The primary objective for me to write and use RsyncOSX is for storing backup of local volumes to _low cost remote server_ and assist me to keep my _two MacBook desktops in sync_.
 The remote servers might be running either Linux, Solaris, OpenSolaris, FreeBSD or other BSD based server OS.
-To set up and use all the functionality of RsyncOSX require some computer skills as login to a remote server (from terminal) and set up private/public key based ssh password-less logins.
+To set up and use all the functionality of RsyncOSX require some computer skills as login to a remote server (from terminal) and set up private/public key based ssh password-less login.
 Some basic understanding of the command-line tool rsync is also recommended.

 Any user just looking for an easy to use backup tool is advised to use other and probably more suitable tools than RsyncOSX.
 To fully understand and use RsyncOSX I recommend the following:

 - you have some understanding of the command-line tool rsync
 - you have some knowledge about running either Linux, Solaris, OpenSolaris, FreeBSD or other BSD based server OS
-- you are able to [setup a ssh password-less login](https://github.com/rsyncOSX/Documentation/blob/master/Docs/PasswordlessLogin.md) between the Mac and remote server
+- you are able to [setup a ssh password-less login](https://github.com/rsyncOSX/Documentation/blob/master/Docs/PasswordlessLogin.md) between the Mac and the remote server

 ## The main opening view

 The main opening screen is below.
 All configurations to execute are listed in table.
-From this screen all actions regarding configurations is executed.
-The documentation is presented in sequence of how to add and use new configurations into RsyncOSX.
+From this screen all actions (edit configurations, adding rsync parameters, delete configurations) regarding configurations is executed.

-There are two labels on top of table : Profile and Double click: YES.
+There are two labels on top of table : **Profile** and **Double click: YES**.
 Configurations can be saved in user selected profiles.
 The profile in use is shown in label.
 Double click:YES (or NO) either allow or dont allow executing single tasks by double click on row.
 Disable/enable in Configuration.

 <table align="center" cellpadding="0" cellspacing="0" class="tr-caption-container" style="margin-left: auto; margin-right: auto; text-align: center;"><tbody>
 <tr><td style="text-align: center;"><a href="https://3.bp.blogspot.com/-9e82zjXi_q4/WBQnQ425ysI/AAAAAAAAL7E/t--57C8ZzPMIgcRn02YTnrWx8jAv35oXgCLcB/s1600/Screen%2BShot%2B2016-10-29%2Bat%2B06.35.31.png" imageanchor="1" style="margin-left: auto; margin-right: auto;"><img border="0" height="336" src="https://3.bp.blogspot.com/-9e82zjXi_q4/WBQnQ425ysI/AAAAAAAAL7E/t--57C8ZzPMIgcRn02YTnrWx8jAv35oXgCLcB/s640/Screen%2BShot%2B2016-10-29%2Bat%2B06.35.31.png" width="640" /></a></td></tr>